beached/daw_json_link/docs/cookbook/mapping_overview.md

 Maps JSON string values to C++ string types without processing.
 This allows for `string_view` mappings.

+### `json_submember`

+Maps a C++ member to a value below a named JSON object or array member.
+The relative path is searched while parsing.
+Serialization reconstructs the minimal path and supports only array index `[0]`.
+See [Submember Mappings](submember.md) for its invariants and error behavior.

 ### `json_tuple`

 Maps JSON tuples/arrays/heterogeneous arrays to C++ class types.
 This requires that the order is significant.
 This is useful to save space because member names are not needed.